We believe that the open and honest debate of issues facing the UK is fundamental to the functioning of our democracy.

 You can read more about the aims and background to our campaign here.

 Legislation can take some time to be implemented.
-To practically help political advertisers play their part in accelerating political ad reform we’ve launched a campaign pledge that can be adopted to help them advertise in a more transparent and accurate manner.
+To practically help political advertisers play their part in accelerating political ad reform for the UK general election we’ve launched a campaign pledge that can be adopted to help them advertise in a more transparent and accurate manner.